-7.1.
+8.1.
 Replacement nominations

-If a nominated organisation is not eligible or the nominated project is not in the MP's electorate, we may seek a further nomination from the relevant MP for an alternative project in their electorate or for the same project from an eligible sponsor organisation to replace the ineligible nomination during the application open period.
+If a nominated organisation is not eligible or the nominated project is not in the MP's electorate, we may seek a further nomination from the relevant MP.
+This may be for an alternative project in their electorate or for the same project from an eligible organisation to replace the ineligible nomination during the application open period.